Stella Crawford: Storylines

 On the day of Phil and Stella's wedding day, Ben tells Stella he does not want her to be his mother; Stella threatens Ben, warning him to keep quiet.
 During the ceremony, Ben reveals what Stella has been doing to him.
 Stella runs home, spills orange juice on Ben's bed and takes a picture of Phil and Ben, tearing Phil out and keeping the piece with Ben tucked inside her bra.
 Ben's half-brother, Ian Beale (Adam Woodyatt), sees Stella in shock; she lies to Ian by claiming that she has discovered something about Phil.
 Moments later, Phil bursts into The Queen Vic and Ian tells Stella to go.
 She takes the car again, and Phil follows her to an abandoned factory, where she locks the gates so that Phil cannot get to her.
 Stella says that in her childhood, she was always blamed for her sister's death.
 She felt like she was a ghost in her own home, and she feels the same with Phil; when she feels like she is in a dream, she sometimes has to pinch herself to wake herself up.
 Phil, reasoning that Stella is insane, drives his car into the gates and runs after her onto the roof.
 She threatens to jump off unless Phil says he loves her.
 Phil answers that he chose her because he thought she was "easy", "safe", and would "look after Ben, iron [his] shirts and keep [her] mouth shut for the next 30 years".
 Stella looks down from the roof and then jumps, killing herself instantly.
 Phil publicly declares that he killed her at The Queen Vic and is arrested for murder, but CCTV shows that she jumped.

-In January 2012, local shopkeeper Denise Fox (Diane Parish) is led to believe that Phil had murdered her husband Kevin Wicks (Phil Daniels) in late December 2007.
+In January 2012, Denise Fox (Diane Parish) is led to believe that Phil had murdered her husband Kevin Wicks (Phil Daniels) in late December 2007.
 Denise later suspects that Phil pushed Stella to her death on their wedding day, but Phil denies her accusations and insists that Stella committed suicide.
 However, Denise goes to the police, telling them she believes that Phil murdered Stella.
-Ben (now played by Joshua Pascoe) goes to the police and tells police detective DCI Jill Marsden (Sophie Stanton), who has been trying to imprison Phil for years, that Phil forced Stella to jump, telling her that if she did not, then he would shove her instead.
-Phil is then arrested for Stella's murder and is later charged, but Marsden is forced to release him when Ian reveals to her that Ben had lied about Phil murdering Stella.
+Ben (now played by Joshua Pascoe) goes to the police and tells police detective DCI Jill Marsden (Sophie Stanton), who has been trying to imprison Phil for years, that Phil forced Stella to jump, telling her that if she did not, then he would push her.
+Phil is arrested for Stella's murder and is later charged, but Marsden is forced to release him when Ian reveals to her that Ben had lied about Phil murdering Stella.